Greg Hampikian, Ph.D.

 Your Name In Bold, Play, winner of the Percolating Playwrights Award, Theater in the Round, Marietta, GA; staged first at Clayton State University.

 Things Not Seen, Play, performed at Clayton State University.

 - Reference Markers for Biological Samples, using Nullomers to protect forensic reference samples

 - Magnetomechanical Transducer, and Apparatus and Methods for Harvesting Energy, Hampikian and Mullner inventors

 - Actuation method and apparatus, micropump, and PCR enhancement method

 High School Forensic Curriculum Aids We have developed a series of forensic science activities that can be used to teach basic scientific concepts to students in all levels of K-12 staring in 1994.
 In conjunction with the Boise State Forensic Science Club and The BSU Biology Club, we have tested and assessed the activities in several schools in Idaho, and across the country.
 Dr. Hampikian has presented his findings and run workshops for local and national groups including, The Idaho Science Teachers Association (Keynote 2006), National Science Teachers Association (2004), and The Summer Institute on Enrichment Learning and Teaching (Confratute 2004 and 2005).

-Examples of National educational outreach
+Examples of National educational outreach (not updated since 2011)

 - Georgia Science Teachers, Forensic DNA and Biotechnology Workshop, September 13 and 14, 2011, Georgia State University, 24 teachers from Georgia Schools, Sponsoring Institutions: Georgia State University’s Bio-Bus Program; Boise State University Outreach; Bio-Rad; Howard Hughes Medical Institute’s Undergraduate Science Education Division